Grzegorz Król

-Grzegorz Król (born 29 April 1978) is a former Polish former footballer who played as a forward.
-He started his career with Lechia Gdańsk aged 16, enjoying his greatest success during his 6 seasons with Amica Wronki, with whom he won the Polish Cup three times, and the Polish Super Cup twice.
-Other notable clubs Król played for were; Lech Poznan, GKS Bełchatów, and Polonia Warsaw.
+Grzegorz Król (born 29 April 1978) is a Polish former professional footballer who played as a forward.
+He started his career with Lechia Gdańsk aged 16, enjoying his greatest success during his six seasons with Amica Wronki, with whom he won the Polish Cup three times, and the Polish Super Cup twice.
+Other notable clubs Król played for were Lech Poznań, GKS Bełchatów, and Polonia Warsaw.

 Career

 Lechia Gdańsk

 In his early years Król was part of the youth teams with Polonia Gdańsk until 1994.
 He joined Lechia Gdańsk at the age of 16, making his league debut on 29 October 1994 aged 16 years and 6 months.
 During his time with Lechia the club was struggling in the league, playing 17 games and scoring 6 in the team's relegation from the II liga, and playing 30 games, scoring 2 goals, for the merger team of Olimpia-Lechia Gdańsk in the during its relegation from the I liga.
 After the merger split, Lechia Gdańsk took the place of the Olimpia-Lechia Gdańsk team in the II liga.
 Lechia Gdańsk were eventually relegated for the third time in 3 seasons, but Król left for Lech Poznan midway through his third season at Lechia, playing 10 and scoring only 2.